Kids Planet Circle Logo

 You may spot a number of these key signs that your child is suffering with stress and anxiety:

 For certain problems, it can be useful to get a second opinion from a medical expert, or to consult with a child psychologist or counsellor.
-However, there are ways to try and combat some elements of stress and anxiety as a family, such as:
+However, there are ways to try and combat some elements of stress and anxiety as a family:

 When your child is having strong emotions, it is important to listen to them and validate, yet avoid offering too much attention and creating a deeper fear.
 Learn to listen to your child without being critical or trying to solve the problem right away.